 249.010 Nomination of candidates by primary elections; sections constituting "primary election law."
-Each political party, as defined in ORS 248 010, shall nominate all its candidates for public office in the manner provided by ORS 249 010 to 249 120 and 249.310 to 249.610, which sections are referred to in this chapter as the primary election law, and it shall not be allowed to nominate any candidate in the manner provided by ORS 249.710.
-"Political party," as used in the primary election law, has the meaning given that term in ORS 248 010.
+Each political party, as defined in ORS 248.010, shall nominate all its candidates for public office in the manner provided by ORS 249.010 to 249.120 and 249.310 to 249.610, which sections are referred to in this chapter as the primary election law, and it shall not be allowed to nominate any candidate in the manner provided by ORS 249.710.
+"Political party," as used in the primary election law, has the meaning given that term in ORS 248.010.

 249.020 Filing of candidates' petitions for nomination.
 Before or when beginning to circulate petition for nomination to any office under the primary election law the person who is to be candidate for the nomination shall send by registered mail or otherwise to the Secretary of State, county clerk, city clerk, recorder or auditor, as the case may be, a copy of his petition for nomination, signed by him.
-The copy shall be filed and shall be conclusive evidence for the purposes of the primary election law that the elector has been a candidate for nomination by his party All nominating petitions and notices pertaining to candidates for the office of delegate to a party national convention, elector of President and Vice President of the United States, judge of the circuit court, district attorney, State Senator or Representative in the Legislative Assembly, or other office to be voted for in the state at large or in a district composed of one or more counties shall be filed with the Secretary of State.
-All nominating petitions and notices pertaining to candidates for county offices and district or precinct offices within a county shall be filed with the county clerk All nominating petitions and notices pertaining to candidates for city offices shall be filed in the office of the city clerk, recorder or auditor, as the case may be tion for any office at a primary election if there is filed in his behalf a petition signed as provided in this section.
-The petition should be substantially in the following form.
+The copy shall be filed and shall be conclusive evidence for the purposes of the primary election law that the elector has been a candidate for nomination by his party.
+All nominating petitions and notices pertaining to candidates for the office of delegate to a party national convention, elector of President and Vice President of the United States, judge of the circuit court, district attorney, State Senator or Representative in the Legislative Assembly, or other office to be voted for in the state at large or in a district composed of one or more counties shall be filed with the Secretary of State.
+All nominating petitions and notices pertaining to candidates for county offices and district or precinct offices within a county shall be filed with the county clerk.
+All nominating petitions and notices pertaining to candidates for city offices shall be filed in the office of the city clerk, recorder or auditor, as the case may be.

 249.030 Form of petitions for those seeking nomination.
-Any qualified elector who has filed his petition, and is registered as a member of a political party subject to the provisions of ORS 249.010 shall have his name printed on the official nominating ballot of his party as a candidate for nomina-
+Any qualified elector who has filed his petition, and is registered as a member of a political party subject to the provisions of ORS 249.010 shall have his name printed on the official nominating ballot of his party as a candidate for nomination for any office at a primary election if there is filed in his behalf a petition signed as provided in this section.
+The petitionshould be substantially in the following form:

-To (address of the officer with whom the petition is to be filed), and to the members of the party and the electors of (state), (counties of), comprising the (district), (county), (city) (as the case may be), in the State of Oregon.
+To (address of the office

+with whom the petition is to be filed), and

+to the members of the party

+and the electors of (state), (counties of

+, comprising the (district)

+(county), (city) (as the case may be), in

+the State of Oregon:

+I,, reside at

+and my postoffice address is

+I am a registered member of the

+party, and I have been a registered member of

+that party for a period of 180 days prior to

+this date.
+If I am nominated for the office of

+, at the primary election to be

+held in the (State of Oregon), (district)

+(county), (city), the day of

+19, I will accept the nomination and wil

+not withdraw, and if I am elected I wil

+· · ·

+qualify.

-If I am nominated and elected, I will, during my term of office (here the candidate, in not exceeding 100 words, may state any measure or principles he especially advocates, and the form in which he wishes it printed after his name on the nominating ballot, in not exceeding 12 words)
+If I am nominated and elected, I will, during my term of office (here the candidate, in not exceeding 100 words, may state any measure or principles he especially advocates, and the form in which he wishes it printed after his name on the nominating ballot, in not exceeding 12 words).